navicore/iot-server-demo/README.md

   * Sliding windows with watermarking

 ### Entities
-  * Observation - a named measure of something
+  * Observation - a named time-stamped measurement
   * Device - a source of observations
   * Location - a collection of devices
-  * Fleet - a collection of locations (tbd)
+  * Fleet - a collection of locations and fleets
   * Assessment - a processed observation or collection of observations

 ### TODO
-  * Actor persistence and serialization
+  * ~~Actor persistence and serialization~~
   * ~~Cluster deployment with sharding and discovery~~
   * Move Kafka offset persistence to after the windows processing
   * AUTH